Blues score on delayed penalty in OT, even Cup Final

-Both teams went scoreless following a four-goal first period before Gunnarsson tallied on a slap shot from the blue line on a delayed penalty against Brandon Carlo.
-The win was the first in finals history for the Blues in 14 chances.

-The defeat snapped an eight-game winning streak for the Bruins as they head to St. Louis for Game 3 on Saturday.
+An even better story for the Blues is that they return to St. Louis for Game 3 on Saturday with the series tied a game apiece, thanks to Gunnarsson.

+“I’m really happy for him,” Berube said.
+“He felt good about himself, obviously, which he should have.”

+The defeat snapped an eight-game winning streak for the Bruins, who got 34 saves from goaltender Tuukka Rask.

+“It probably wasn’t our best game today,” Rask said.
+“You know the better team always wins, so they were the better team today.”

-Jordan Binnington stopped 21 shots for St. Louis.
-Tuukka Rask had 34 saves for Boston.
+Jordan Binnington stopped 21 shots for St. Louis, which controlled the puck despite taking five penalties for the second straight game.
+Boston didn’t even get a shot in overtime.

+“They definitely were a step up from last game,” Bruins center Charlie Coyle said.
+“We knew they were going to come out and do that, and they did it well.”

+Prior to overtime, all the game’s goals had been scored in the first period.

-The Blues, who vowed to improve their discipline after committing five penalties in Game 1, were called for five more in Game 2.
-They found themselves on the kill less than four minutes in when Sammy Blais was whistled for goaltender interference.
-Subsequently, an unmanned Charlie Coyle chipped the puck through Binnington’s pads to score on the power play for a 1-0 Bruins lead at 4:44.
+An unmanned Coyle chipped the puck through Binnington’s pads to score on the power play for a 1-0 Bruins lead at 4:44.

 St. Louis countered less than five minutes later, but Boston answered immediately.
 After Robert Bortuzzo knotted the score on a shot from the boards with Pat Maroon screening at 9:37, Joakim Nordstrom took advantage of a turnover by David Perron to restore the Bruins’ lead, 2-1, on a backhand goal at 10:17.